diseraluca/diseraluca.github.io/_posts/2020-04-24-partitioning-integers-in-factor.md

     [ k <=k>=k ] map ;
 ~~~

-When there so much stack shuffling it may be a case of wrongly forming the interface so it may require some more work to become a decent implementation.
+When there is so much stack shuffling it may be a case of wrongly forming the interface so it may require some more work to become a decent implementation.

 ### Intermezzo: A small test suite